Breathing and Exchange of Gases MCQ

 (D) Thalamus

-Option a – Pons region of the brain
+Option a – Pons of the brain

-The vital capacity of the lungs is ……..
+The formula for calculating lung vital capacity is

-(A) IRV +TV+ ERV
+(A) IRV + TV + ERV

-(C) IRV + ERV + TV-RV
+(C) IRV + ERV + TV – RV

 (D) IRV + TV

-Option a – IRV +TV+ ERV
+Option a – IRV + TV + ERV

-(A) plasma
+(A) Through plasma

-Option d – both (A) and (B)
+Option d – Both plasma and red blood cells

 (A) Shark, Tadpole, Scorpion